Odostomia alia

 Odostomia alia is a species of sea snail, a marine gastropod mollusk in the family Pyramidellidae, the pyrams and their allies.

 Description

 The white, shiny, slightly ovoid shell grows to a length of 1.6 mm.
 The teleoconch contains four smooth, turreted whorls.
-The body whorl measures ⅔ of the total length of the shell.
+The body whorl measures two-thirds of the total length of the shell.
 The growth lines are leaning forward (adapically) with respect to the direction of the cone.
 Just like Eulimella polita, the aperture has a continuous peristome, but, in contrast, has no columellar fold.
 The outer lip lacks teeth.

 Distribution

 This species occurs in the Atlantic Ocean from Mauritania to the Congo region at a depth of 36 m.